Paper Charts

 Chart corrections are often made to the largest scale charts.
 This is one of many reasons for using large scale charts wherever appropriate.

-The Danish waters are covered by 66 charts and the waters around Greenland are covered by 105 charts.
+The Danish waters are covered by 66 nautical charts.

-Chart Categories
+Chart categories

 Scale: 1:2.000.000 to 1:350.000.